-Graphics on pages 3, 6, 12, 16 and 20 courtesy of Michael Lindstrom Associates Architects/Horizons Design community development field.
+Graphics on pages 3, 6, 12, 16 and 20 courtesy of Michael Lindstrom Associates Architects/Horizons Design

+Design by CrossTrainer® (www.crosstrainerlearning.com)

+Greening Early Childhood Centers was developed in collaboration with LISC's Green Development Center (GDC), which provides financial resources, technical information, partnership opportunities, and education to LISC programs and the community development field.
 The GDC supports efforts to implement sustainable development principles promoting financial, social, and environmental well-being in the communities in which LISC works.

-Design by B. Boyle Design Inc. (www.bboyledesign.com)

-Greening Early Childhood Centers was developed in collaboration with LISC's Green Development Center (GDC), which provides financial resources, technical information, partnership opportunities, and education to LISC programs and the